elchs/LetoDBf/Readme.txt

       7.4 Additional rdd functions

-      leto_CloseAll( [ cConnString | nConnection ] )           ==> nil

- Close all workareas for specified or default connection

       leto_DbDriver( [ "cNewDriver" ], [ "cMemoType" ], [ nBlocksize ] )
                                                                ==> aInfo
- return an array with and in order of the three params.
+ return an array with and in order of the three params, new values are optional.
- New values are optional, and then valid for the next ! opened/ created data table.
+ New value for <cNewDriver> is then valid for the next opened/ created data table.
+ New values for <cMemoType> and <nBlockSize> only get into action for new created DBF tables.
- Changing cMemoType will also change
+ Only changing <cMemoType> without given <cNewDriver> will also change <cNewDriver>.
- cNewDriver: "DBFNTX", "DBFCDX", "DBFNSX" cMemoType : "DBT", "FPT", "SMT"
+ cNewDriver: "DBFNTX", "DBFCDX", "DBFNSX", "SIXCDX", "DBFFPT" ( no index! ) cMemoType : "DBT", "FPT", "SMT"
  nBlockSize: default for DBT is 512, for FPT 64 and SMT 32 Bytes.
              minimum is 32 Bytes, maximum 65535 == 64 KB; new values as multiple of 32 Bytes.
+ Only if server and client library are linked with rushmore bitmap index support ( 4.2.3 ), additional possible for < cNewDriver >: "BMDBFCDX", "BMDBFNTX", "BMDBFNSX"

+      leto_CloseAll( [ cConnString ] )                         ==> nil

+ Somehow obsolete: closing all workareas for a specified or the default connection.
+ This function is only interesting for users with multiple server connections and does the same as:
+ DbCloseAll() with setting and restoring current connection with Leto_[Set|Get]CurrentConnetion()

       7.5 Setting client paramenter